nirajsonu/Retrofit_Complete/README.md

 # Retrofit_Complete
 Retrofit is the one of the Best networking libarary in Android developed by Square.
-It is basically annotation based libarary for java and android internally used OkHttp client for network response. some common annotations mentioned below:
+It is basically annotation based libarary for java and android internally used OkHttp client for network response.

+Note:On Android, callbacks will be executed on the main thread but Retrofit request will work on background thread

+some common annotations mentioned below:

 <B>HTTP Requests<B>